 Aurangzeb’s full name was Muḥī al-Dīn Muḥammad.
-He was the third son of the fourth emperor of the Mughal dynasty, Shah Jahan.
+He was the third son of the Fifth emperor of the Mughal dynasty, Shah Jahan.
 His mother was Mumtaz Mahal.
 He was born on November 3, 1618, in Dhod, Malwa, India.
-He was the last emperor of the Mughal dynasty and under him, the empire rose to its greater heights.
+He was the sixth emperor of the Mughal dynasty and under him, the empire rose to its greater heights.
 Aurangzeb was given the title of Alamgir which means conqueror of the world.
-Aurangzeb was considered to be the most ruthless leader who went on to create a “golden age” of the Indian civilization.
+Aurangzeb was considered to be the most ruthless leader who went on to create a “golden age” of Indian civilization.

 Aurangzeb was the sixth ruler of the Mughal empire who ruled over the entire Indian subcontinent for 49 years.
 He was an orthodox religious Sunni Muslim ruler and was a very good administrator.
 He compiled the Fatawa-e-Alamgiri and established Sharia law and Islamic economics throughout the Indian subcontinent.
 He is praised throughout history for being the most accomplished military leader but he is also considered to be the most controversial one.
 Aurangzeb ruled the Mughal empire from 1658 to 1707 and he died on March 3, 1707 Bhingar, Ahmednagar, India.

 Aurangzeb Date of Death: March 3, 1707

 Aurangzeb’s Early Life